Michalina Isaakowa: Biography

 Michalina Hochbaum was the daughter of the administrator of several landed estates in the Świętokrzyskie region of Poland, Natal Hochbaum and Emilia Kiesiewicz, who had numerous offspring.
 Little is known about her early education, but she knew Latin and French and spoke Russian fluently.
 She also had considerable knowledge in the fields of biology, geography and history.

 While she was in her thirties, Michalina married the widower Julius Isaac (1870–1923) and began using her married name Michalina Isaakowa.
 Her husband was a respected amateur entomologist, owner of a large collection of unique insect specimens and author of entomological publications.
-She settled with him in Zawiercie, Silesia, and under his guidance she transformed from an observer of local living species of the order Lepidoptera into the first Polish butterfly researcher.
+She settled with him in Zawiercie and under his guidance she transformed from an observer of local living species of the order Lepidoptera into the first Polish butterfly researcher.
 Every day, she accompanied her husband on field expeditions, and also expanded her knowledge and honed her practical entomologist skills in his studio in Zawiercie.